Horace K. Hathaway: Youth, education and early career

 Born in San Francisco in 1878, Hathaway attended the Drexel Institute of Art, Science, and Industry in Philadelphia and afterwards was apprentice and foreman with the Midvale Steel Company from 1894 to 1896.

 In 1902 Hathaway was appointed superintendent at the Payne Engine Company in Elmira, New York.
 In 1904 he moved to the Link-Belt Company in Philadelphia for a year as assistant to Frederick Winslow Taylor and Carl Barth.
 From 1905 to 1910 he assisted Barth at the Tabor Manufacturing Company in Philadelphia, where he eventually served as vice president.

 Later career

 From 1907 to 1923 Hathaway was consulting engineer at Taylor's consulting firm in Philadelphia, and in between served in the US Army in World War I. From 1923 to 1927 he was consulting engineer back at the West Coast, from 1927 to 1941 director at a chemical company in St. Louis, and from 1941 to his death in 1944 again consulting engineer in the West.

-Over the years Hataway had lectured at Harvard Business School, MIT and the Wharton School, and in his last year the lectured at Stanford University.
+Over the years Hathaway had lectured at Harvard Business School, MIT and the Wharton School, and in his last year the lectured at Stanford University.